 The Wood Slicer's carbon-manganese spring steel bodies have twice the tensile strength of conventional bandsaw blades, and they're much harder as well.
 Our blade's strength is complemented by the extraordinary quality of its weld.
 State-of-the-art flash butt upset welding produces a quenched and tempered metallurgical structure identical to the rest of the blade--no softer, no harder, and no more prone to failure.
 The technique is so effective that all Wood Slicer Bandsaw Blades are unconditionally guaranteed against breakage at the weld.

 High strength blades let us specify band thickness of just .022 inch, 12% thinner than usual, without sacrificing the stiffness and beam strength required for clean, accurate resawing.
-Set angle is absolutely minimal, and total kerf width is barely 1/32 inch.(Due to the blades' minimal set the Wood Slicer® is not recommended for cutting green wood) This means you waste about half as much wood as with a regular bandsaw blade, and you demand half as much work from your bandsaw, which gives you less back pressure, faster feed rates, and lower impact on thrust bearings and lateral guides.
+Set angle is absolutely minimal, and total kerf width is barely 1/32 inch.(Due to the blade's minimal set the Wood Slicer® is not recommended for cutting green wood or curves.)
+This means you waste about half as much wood as with a regular bandsaw blade, and you demand half as much work from your bandsaw, which gives you less back pressure, faster feed rates, and lower impact on thrust bearings and lateral guides.
 Slicers' rear edges are rounded and polished, extending the life of your thrust bearings and eliminating a potential source of fatigue cracks.
 Precise setting, polishing and rounding the back not only make for smoother cuts; they also nearly eliminate blade lead, making it easier and faster to set up your fence for straight, accurate resawing in any material thickness.

 If you want to mill lumber to custom thickness or generate your own veneers, try a Wood Slicer blade for yourself.
 You'll get results you never thought your bandsaw could deliver, with smoother, straighter, faster cuts than you've gotten from any other resawing blade.
 You'll feel as if you just installed a larger motor on your saw, and you'll love the minimal finishing required on your resawn stock.
 Your satisfaction is guaranteed.